 Another protection for the buyer is material adverse change (MAC), which gives the buyer recourse should the seller’s business go completely off the rails prior to the deal closing.
 Microsoft included a MAC (as do virtually all buyers) in the merger agreement.
 The MAC gives the buyer the right to terminate the agreement if the target experiences a material adverse change to the business.

-While Microsoft paid for LinkedIn in cash, recall that sometimes companies will use their own stock as currency.
-When a buyer pays for a target with its own stock, there’s another consideration: What if the acquirer share price drops between the announcement and closing date?
+While Microsoft paid for LinkedIn in cash, remember that sometimes companies will use their own stock as currency.
+When a buyer pays for a target with its own stock, there’s another consideration: What if the acquirer’s share price drops between the announcement and closing date?

-To address this, deals are usually structured with a fixed exchange ratio with the ratio fixed until the closing date.
+To address this, deals are usually structured with a fixed exchange ratio, with the ratio fixed until the closing date.
 Alternatively, deals can be structured with a floating exchange ratio.
-Here, the ratio floats such that the target receives a fixed value no matter what happens to either acquirer or target shares.
+Here, the ratio floats so that the target receives a fixed value no matter what happens to either acquirer or target shares.

 Working capital price adjustments are exceedingly rare in public deals.
 However, they are a common feature in private transactions.

 The purchase price to be paid by Buyers … for the sale and purchase of the Purchased Assets as herein contemplated (the “Purchase Price”) shall be an amount equal to (i) $108,974,481, plus (or minus), (ii) an amount equal to the difference between the Final Net Working Capital and a deficit of $954,698.71, minus (iii) the Indebtedness Adjustment Amount.
 The adjustments described in clauses (ii) and (iii) above collectively are referred to as the “Purchase Price Adjustments.”